JvanKatwijk/acars-sdrplay/README.md

         make
         sudo make install

-where XXX is one of the supported input devices, i.e. SDRPLAY, AIRSPY, or RTLSDR.
+where XXX is any of the supported input devices, i.e. SDRPLAY, AIRSPY, RTLSDR or HACKRF.

 Note that it is quite well possible to include  more than one device in the configuration.
-In runtime, the software will detect which device is connected and open it.
+In runtime, the software will detect which device is connected and (try to) open it.

 ------------------------------------------------------------------------
 **Commandline parameters**